compromise-evident/pqML/README.md

 # ezMNIST

-Extract the file;
+Extract the file.
-**"train-ezMNIST.txt"** contains 60,000 labeled images of handwritten digits (one label & image per line of text.)
+**train-ezMNIST.txt** contains 60,000 labeled images of handwritten digits (one label & image per line of text.)
 An image becomes legible if you arrange its 784 characters by rows of 28, as it is a 28x28 image.
-**"test-ezMNIST.txt"** contains 10,000 more such lines not found among the 60k.
+**test-ezMNIST.txt** contains 10,000 more such lines not found among the 60k.
 See "visual_for_you.txt" to get a good look at each image.

 * I created ezMNIST from MNIST, which is the standard for testing model generalization.